 As you comparison shop for fitness equipment, the first thing to pay attention to if you’re looking for a complete home gym is the quality of the construction.
 Space Age design and appearance doesn’t necessarily mean the gym equipment is better.
 What counts here is being solid – a gym that will truly hold up to the rigors of a serious fitness program.
 Compare machines for top quality construction materials such as high-grade steel and welded joints.
 Test drive the machine if at all possible.
 If a gym seems rickety, it’s not one of the best.
 If electronics are offered, such as preprogrammed fitness training features, make sure they are of high quality, too.
 Better home fitness equipment will provide all around quality.

 The next thing on your list when comparing the best home gyms is variety of workouts.
 If a machine only works a few muscle groups, it’s not one of the better ones.
 The gym should provide easy resistance changes and give the ability to perform a number of different fitness moves.
 Arms, legs, chest, back and so on should come into play in a complete gym work out.
-These machines are not just for bulking up the arms – a simple weight bench would do for that.
+These machines are not just for bulking up the arms – a simple weight bench and best barbell set would do for that.
 When it comes to resistance, or weight changes, make sure it’s easy to increase or decrease the level of a fitness routine.
 If it’s not, the machine you’re looking at won’t compare well with the best.

 The next and perhaps one of the most important things to consider when comparing home gym reviews are the warranties offered.
 It’s better to read the find print.
 Make sure the gym you buy is completely backed by the manufacturer.
 Gym equipment should be sturdy, safe, offer lots of options and stand up to a serious beating.

 Body Solid Home Gyms – Reliable And Effective